-- d Open Google Cloud Client tool and run the following commands to create a Kubernetes service account that grants with the cluster-admin role and the access to your Google Kubernetes Engine (GKE) cluster. - a kubectl create serviceaccount <service account name> - b kubectl create clusterrolebinding <cluster role binding name> --clusterrole=cluster-admin serviceaccount=default:<service account name> - "default" in the above command is the namespace name of this service account name.
-The name space name will be "default" if you do not change it.
+- 4 Open Google Cloud Client tool and run the following commands to create a Kubernetes service account that grants with the cluster-admin role and the access to your Google Kubernetes Engine (GKE) cluster. - a kubectl create serviceaccount <service account name> - b kubectl create clusterrolebinding <cluster role binding name> --clusterrole=cluster-admin serviceaccount=default:<service account name> - "default" in the above command is the namespace name of this service account name.
 You can also change to other namespace names, as needed. - c kubectl describe serviceaccount <service account name> d kubectl describe secret <secret name>

 You will get the response similar as below.
-Record the <secret name> for later use.
+Record the <secret name > for later use.